jrisc/krb5/doc/admin/conf_files/krb5_conf.rst

     qualification of shortnames, set this relation to the empty string with ``qualify_shortname = ""``.
 (New in release 1.18.)

+**radius_md5_fips_override**
+    Downstream-only option to enable use of MD5 in RADIUS communication (libkrad).
+This allows for local (or protected tunnel) communication with a RADIUS server that doesn't use krad (e.g., freeradius) while in FIPS mode.

 **rdns**
     If this flag is true, reverse name lookup will be used in addition to forward name lookup to canonicalizing hostnames for use in